jgyates/genmon/README.md

     sudo python genmon.py &

-To stop genmon.py as a forground application type Ctrl+C. The following command will stop the running instance of genmon.py:
+To stop genmon.py as a foreground application type Ctrl+C. The following command will stop the running instance of genmon.py:

     sudo pkill -f genmon.py